RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

-Linkerd can now tell us which pods are connected to each other and which connection are secured with mTLS.
+Linkerd can now tell us which pods are connected to each other and which connections are secured with mTLS.
 In a new ssh
 session, create a persistent connection between the client and the web server with netcat:

 ```